ayush4ise/budgeted-attack-defense-game/README.md

 - Use the results to make an estimator function for the defender's total losses.
 - Defender's total losses (given optimal attacker allocation) are a function of the defender's allocation, attacker's allocation, and the defender's valuation of the targets.
+- Explore both online and offline settings for the defender's total losses estimator.

 ## References